-13.2 Statistics Dashboard
+15.2 Statistics Dashboard

-The platform's administration interface (described in Section 3) provides a simple graphical overview of the most important system health indicators, such as memory usage, load averages and disk usage.
+The platform's administration interface (described in Section 4) provides a graphical overview based on Grafana of the most important system health indicators, such as memory usage, load averages and disk usage.
 VoIP statistics, such as the number of concurrent active calls, the number of provisioned and registered subscribers, etc. is also present.

-13.3 External Monitoring Using SNMP
+15.3 External Monitoring Using SNMP

-13.3.1 Overview and Initial Setup
+15.3.1 Overview and Initial Setup

 The sip:carrier exports a variety of cluster health data and statistics over the standard SNMP interface.
 By default, the SNMP interface can only be accessed locally.
 To make it possible to provide the SNMP data to an external system, the config.yml file needs to be edited and the list of allowed community names and allowed hosts/IP ranges must be populated.
 This list can be found under the checktools.snmpd.communities key and it consists of one or more community/source value pairs.
 The community is the allowed community name, while source is an IP address or an IP block where to allow the requests from.